shaykalyan/shaykalyan.github.io/eleventy/posts/2023/my-macbook-setup.md

 **Keyboard**

 * Keyboard navigation: `Enable`
-* Keyboard Shortcuts > App Shortcuts > All Applications > type in `Emoji & Symbols` in the input box and pick you shortcut, e.g., `⌘ + .` to pop up the emoji panel!
+* Keyboard Shortcuts > App Shortcuts > All Applications > type in `Emoji & Symbols` in the input box and pick your shortcut, e.g., `⌘ + .` to pop up the emoji panel!
 * Input Sources > Edit > Capitalize words automatically: `Disable`
 * Input Sources > Edit > Add period with double-space: `Disable`
 * Input Sources > Edit > Use smart quotes and dashes: `Disable`